Akalu/cloud-security/README.md

 2) Login with resource_client and the password you created earlier

-## Testing the secure connection via keycloak
+## Testing the secure connection via test client app at keycloak

 1) Create a client: <Realm_name> -> Clients -> Create
   in this example I added a client with id=test-client and base and redirect url https://www.keycloak.org/app/
 2) go to https://www.keycloak.org/app/
 3) choose https://localhost:8443/auth as your keycloak server, research realm and test-client as input and test oath2 authorization flow
    After successful authorization one can see the screen keycloak_07b.png and toast for John Smith

+## Creating a client app

+1) Create a client: <Realm_name> -> Clients -> Create
+  in this example I added a client with id=resource-client-id and empty base/root urls and redirect url as *

 ## Testing public token via rest request